Novartis, U.S. drug regulator agree to malaria drug trial against COVID-19

 “We recognize the importance of answering the scientific question of whether hydroxychloroquine will be beneficial for patients with COVID-19 disease,” said John Tsai, Novartis’s top drug developer.
 “We mobilized quickly to address this question in a randomized, double-blind, placebo-controlled study.”

-Companies such as Novartis, Roche (ROG.S) and Gilead Sciences (GILD.O) are testing older medicines developed to treat other diseases, for signs they could be repurposed to tackle the coronavirus epidemic.
+Companies such as Novartis, Roche and Gilead Sciences are testing older medicines developed to treat other diseases, for signs they could be repurposed to tackle the coronavirus epidemic.
 Gilead just expanded a trial of its Ebola drug remdesivir.

 Still, some fear the championing of hydroxychloroquine by Trump and others as a potential “game changer” against COVID-19 has overshadowed dangerous side effects like vision loss and heart problems.
 Novartis CEO Vas Narasimhan has also said the medicine is one of his biggest hopes against the viral epidemic.